la2050/challenge/_2021/learn/kids-coalition.md

   - >-
     LAUSD (please select only if you have a district-wide partnership or project)
-In what stage of innovation is this project?: Research (initial work to identify and understand the problem) What is the need you’re responding to?: >
+In what stage of innovation is this project, program, or initiative?: Research (initial work to identify and understand the problem)
-  In theory, the purpose of public education is to serve students.
+What is the problem that you are seeking to address?: > In theory, the purpose of public education is to serve students.
 However, students cannot vote, their parents cannot afford lobbyists, and they have no formal power to impact laws and policies that mandate them to attend school